Wandile Duba

 Wandile Duba (born 27 June 2004) is a South African soccer player who plays as a midfielder for Kaizer Chiefs in the Premier Soccer League.

-Duba was born in Lenasia.
+Duba was born in eMkhondo.
 He was taken into the Kaizer Chiefs academy and performed well for their reserve team in the Diski Challenge Shield.
 As a consequence he made his first-team debut in the 2022-23 South African Premier Division against the Golden Arrows on 31 December 2022.
 He scored his first goal on 5 March 2024 on same match, which happened to be his first match to as staring 11 for Kaizer Chiefs.